erica-prog/Mortgages-rate-delinquency_vs_unemployment/README.md

 ## Findings
 ![mortgage_rate vs unemployment_rate_Black.png](https://github.com/erica-prog/Mortage-rate-deliquency_Unemployment/blob/main/image/mortgage_rate%20vs%20unemployment_rate_Black.gif)
 1. There is a correlation between unemployment in the Black community and mortgage delinquency rate in single households.
-2. During Submprime mortgage crisis, we can see the mortgage delinquency rate surged up around 200%.
+2. During Subprime mortgage crisis, we can see the mortgage delinquency rate surged up around 200%.
 3. During the COVID-19 pandemic, the mortgage delinquency rate has had a smaller percentage increase due to the forbearance scheme, despite having  very high levels of unemployment.

 ## Future investigations